giancarlo/gbc/docs/language-reference.md

 This block adds its input to itself.
 Output: `2`

-### Emitting Values

-Blocks have the ability to emit multiple values over time, using the `next` keyword.
-The `done` keyword is used to indicate that a function has finished emitting values.

 ### Emitting Values with `next`

 The `next` keyword is used within a block to emit a value to the next function or code block in the chain.